Macrometacorp/docs/docs/account-management/auth/index.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-There are multiple ways users can access their Macrometa GDN account:
+You can access your Macrometa GDN account using several methods:

 - User Authentication
 - Token-based Authentication